Kuks

 Kuks (Kukus) is a municipality and village in Trutnov District in the Hradec Králové Region of the Czech Republic.
 It has about 300 inhabitants.
 It lies on the Elbe river.
 Its main feature is a Baroque spa building with famous sculptures by Matthias Braun.
-The village with the Baroque complex is protected by law as a monument reservation.
+The village with the Baroque complex is protected as a monument reservation.

-Administrative parts
+Administrative division

-The village of Kašov is an administrative part of Kuks.
+Kuks consists of two municipal parts (in brackets population according to the 2021 census):